OpenSLO/OpenSLO/README.md

 - **objectives[ ]** *Threshold*, required field, described in [Objectives](#objectives)
   section.
 If `thresholdMetric` has been defined, only one Threshold can be defined.
-  However if using `ratioMetric` then any number of Thresholds can be defined.
+  However, if using `ratioMetric` then any number of Thresholds can be defined.

 - **alertPolicies\[ \]** *AlertPolicy*, optional field.
   section.
 An alert policy can be defined inline or can refer to an [Alert Policies](#alertpolicy) object,